Exafunction/codeium.nvim/README.md

 The plugin defines a number of key bindings for managing completion in virtual text mode.
 You can override these by setting `virtual_text.key_bindings`.
-If you don't want any key bindings, set `virtual_text.map_keys` to `false`, or you can set specific bindings to `""`.
-Note that in Lua, setting a value to `nil` looks the same as not setting it at all, so the default key binding will be installed if you use `nil`.
+If you don't want any key bindings, set `virtual_text.map_keys` to `false`, or you can set specific bindings to `false`.

 When `manual` mode is enabled, you can call any of these functions to show completions: